Blackarrow299/sql-mi/README.md

-Note: This Project is for Learning Purposes
+Note: This project is built for Learning Purposes.
-Please be aware that the project is designed solely for learning purposes.
 It is not intended to be used in production environments

 # **Sql-mi**